Equis Bespoke Rallies FAQ

 Are your classic rally tours guided or escorted?

 Yes.
-All our classic rallies are fully guided / escorted.
+All our bespoke rallies are fully guided / escorted.
 That means not that you can’t travel with friends or individually at your own pace.
 If you are new to classic rally touring and don’t feel confident about navigating along the route by yourself you can follow the Guide’s / Tour Director’s car until you get the hang of it.

 Daily distance to drive?

-Our daily distances vary from one rally driving holidays to another and are dependent on whether you are on a transit-day (the days spent travelling to your main stay or touring region) or generally touring an area.
+Our daily distances vary from one rally to another and are dependent on whether you are on a transit-day (the days spent travelling to your main stay or touring region) or generally touring an area.
 In most cases the distances are shown on each individual tour itinerary.

 If there are only few teams booked would you cancel the rally?